stegripe/discord-bot-template/README.md

-# @clytage/template
+# @clytage/discord-bot-template

-A template to generate well-configured project base for Clytage.
+A template for Stegripe Discord bot projects.